xiaohaiyin/gitskills/README.md

 # gitskills
 Git is free software ...
-This is the second line,
+This is the second two,